-You don't like the smell of your food, sick of eating fruit and vegetables, and the nutritious whole-wheat bread is not as good as a nice fat hoagie roll.
+You don't like the smell of your food, sick of eating fruits and vegetables, and the nutritious whole-wheat bread is not as good as a fat hoagie roll.
 Sugary juices place higher on your list than fresh fruit, bacon and hash browns for your morning meal.
-If your idea of the four basic food groups is pan-fried, with lots of butter, sweet and salty, then you should read this hub post.
+If your idea of the four primary food groups is deep-fried, with lots of butter, sweets, and salty then you should read this hub post.

-You think you've got it all well in hand because of that nice looking capsule better known as multivitamin.
+You think you've got it all well because of that friendly looking capsule called multivitamin.
 You take it regularly without fail.
 It claims right on the package that it will give everything you need, why then worry about a well-balanced diet, right?
 Not so fast.
-Although multivitamins are important, they are not for everyone and it can lead to more health problems than benefits.
+Although multivitamins are essential, they are not for everyone, and it can lead to more health problems than benefits.

 Multivitamins can be good for you, but could never take the place of the food pyramid.

-The "one-tablet-a-day" multivitamin was introduced to American consumers 60 years ago and until now has turn out to be a necessary routine for millions of adults and children every day.
-Most multivitamins contain 10 vitamins and 10 minerals to supplement your diet, which equals to the daily recommended amount, aside from calcium, which is quite big to pack into a capsule.
-Multivitamins promise to help boost immune system and prevent the risk of some chronic diseases like colon cancer and heart disease.
-They can, to some degree, but a number of current research show that many of these vitamins aren't all made for everyone.
+The "one-tablet-a-day" multivitamin was introduced to American consumers 60 years ago and until now has turned out to be a necessary routine for millions of adults and children every day.
+Most multivitamins contain ten vitamins and ten minerals to supplement your diet, which equals to the daily recommended amount, aside from calcium, which is quite large to pack into a capsule.
+Multivitamins promise to help boost the immune system and prevent the risk of some chronic diseases like colon cancer and heart disease.
+They can, to some degree, but some current research shows that many of these vitamins aren't all made for everyone.

-Multivitamins are considered an alternative way to help supplement a diet for people who don't generally have time to buy fresh vegetables, fruits and whole grains.
-But the majority of health experts admit that a multivitamin is not a substitute for a good, healthy and balanced diet.
-In fact, choosing a healthy and balanced diet, you simply have no need for a multivitamin, and definitely could be getting the natural nutrients you need - especially considering many foods are rich in vitamins and minerals.
+Multivitamins are considered an alternative way to help supplement a diet for people who don't have time to buy fresh vegetables, fruits, and whole grains.
+But the majority of health experts admit that a multivitamin is not a substitute for a good, healthy, and balanced diet.
+In fact, by choosing a healthy and balanced diet, there's no need for you to take a multivitamin, and definitely could be getting the natural nutrients you need - especially considering many foods are rich in vitamins and minerals.
 Fortifying your diet with the essential vitamins is usually a better approach if you're an active and conscious eater.

 The key is selecting the right multivitamins that meet your needs.
 There are supplements for children, adult men and women, women planning to have a baby, women currently pregnant or lactating and people over 50 years old.
 There are multivitamins essentially for vegetarians.
-Certain vitamins claim to boost energy or help weight loss, however be cautious - their effects are not clinically tested.
+Certain vitamins claim to boost energy or help weight loss, however, be cautious - their effects are not tested clinically.

 Multivitamins for women need additional Iron due to the loss of mineral during monthly menstruation.
 Women's recommended daily allowance for Iron is 18 milligrams per day.
-If you've passed the menopausal stage then you'll need a bit more vitamin D in your multivitamin.
+If you've passed the menopausal stage, then you'll need a bit more vitamin D in your multivitamin.
 Folic-acid is significant for women who have plans for having children.
-It prevents certain neural tube problems like Spina Bifida, thus doctors advise that every woman take an increased folic-acid during their child rearing years.
-Additionally there are pre-natal vitamin supplements formulated for women planning to get pregnant which contain right amount of folic-acid and added Vitamin A.
+It prevents certain neural tube problems like Spina Bifida.
+Thus doctors advise that every woman take an increased folic-acid during their child-rearing years.
+Additionally, there are pre-natal vitamin supplements formulated for women planning to get pregnant which contain the right amount of folic-acid and added Vitamin A.

-Different from what you might think, children don't have the need to take loads of vitamins and minerals.
-Many children's foods are already full of nutritional vitamins; therefore if your kid consumes a healthy and balanced diet then they may not need the support of multivitamins.
-Vitamin D is essential for bone development and it's not easy to get through daily diet, that's why children's multivitamins contain large amounts of Vitamin D. Multivitamins for children usually look and taste like candy, so do not let them take their vitamins and put it beyond their reach.
+Different from what you might think, children, don't need to take loads of vitamins and minerals.
+Many children's foods are already full of nutritional vitamins; therefore if your kid consumes a healthy and balanced diet, then they may not need the support of multivitamins.
+Vitamin D is essential for bone development, and it's not easy to get through daily food, that's why children's multivitamins contain significant amounts of Vitamin D. Multivitamins for children usually look and taste like candy, so do not let them take their vitamins and put it beyond their reach.

 If you're over 60 years old, you probably need to take a daily multivitamin.
-Sad to say, as we get older we lose the ability to absorb some important vitamins and nutrients.
-B complex vitamin such as B12 is just one of them, so multivitamins for older people contain more B12 vitamins.
-Vitamin K helps prevent hip problems, but it can also interfere with your blood-thinning medicines, so check with your doctor for a recommended multivitamin that match with your medications.
-A large amount Iron is not healthy for elderly people, so most multivitamins for seniors don't contain any Iron.
+Sad to say, as we get older we slowly lose the ability to absorb essential vitamins and nutrients.
+B complex vitamin such as B12 is one of them, that's why multivitamins for older people contain more B12 vitamins.
+Vitamin K helps prevent hip problems, but it can also interfere with your blood-thinning medicines, so check with your doctor for a recommended multivitamin that matches with your medications.
+A significant amount of Iron is not healthy for older adults.
+Thus most multivitamins for seniors don't contain any Iron.